documentationfor yFiles for HTML 3.0.0.1

 Layout Algorithm

-Algorithms which calculate the positions of nodes and bends (or more general graph elements) in a two or three dimensional space with respect to various constraints.
-Different layout algorithms will pursue different goals like reducing edge crossings, keeping paths as short or straight as possible.
-Examples are
+Algorithms that calculate the positions of nodes and bends (or more general graph elements) in two or three-dimensional space, considering various constraints.
+Different layout algorithms pursue different goals, like reducing edge crossings and keeping paths as short or straight as possible.
+Examples include:

-• hierarchical layout which emphasizes the flow direction in a directed graph, often combined with aesthetic aspects like symmetry or reducing the number of edge crossings
+• The hierarchical layout, which emphasizes the flow direction in a directed graph and is often combined with aesthetic aspects like symmetry or reducing the number of edge crossings.

-• force directed layout or organic layout applies repulsive forces between nodes and attractive forces along edges.
+• The force-directed layout or organic layout applies repulsive forces between nodes and attractive forces along edges.

 Top